 Another Monday Morning?

 Hi!
-I'm Kelleen Griffin and as a mentor, I work specifically with professionals and entrepreneurs who are in the middle of their lives.
-This Mid-Generation is cloaked in obscurity.
-We're not much talked about - though there are a lot of us.
-We have a different way of seeing and being in this world, and we need help navigating it.
+I'm Kelleen Griffin and for 13 years I've helped my clients get back to that happy 'Michael Franti lovin' life' feeling.
+I work specifically with professionals and entrepreneurs who are in the middle of their lives.
+This 'mid-generation' is cloaked in obscurity.
+Neither baby boomer nor millenial, we have a different way of seeing and being in this world, and I created this place just for us!

-Where it's all about intuitive development, practical wisdom, and transformation and it's for you if you're relentlessly curious, (introvertedly or extrovertedly) non-conforming, and ready to fan the flame of purpose and possibility.
+Where it's all about intuitive development, practical wisdom, and transformation and it's for you if you're relentlessly curious, (introvertedly or extrovertedly) non-conforming, and ready to fan the flame of a life well-lived.

 There’s no way to start this one ‘right’ so I’ll just dive in.
 Time after time, I’ll be on the phone working with my clients, and I’ll hear some version of “I’m not sure what’s the right decision, if I do this, then that….”
 They go on to tell me some version of ‘I can’t rock the boat’ or ‘I have to go along to get along.’